Ian722/IP-Delhani/README1.md

 Ian Warui.

 DESCRIPTION.
-Marco's Pizza is an online website where customers can order pizza and also get delivery.
+Delani studios is a online website where customers can view delani studios portfolio and comment on the portfolio.

 SETUP.
 Clone the repository to your local computer.